game-sampler/DQ-Breeder/README.md

 ## DQ-Breeder
-Set of tools for visualizing and analyzing breed trees in Dragon Quest Monsters Joker 3 Professional
+Set of tools for visualizing and analyzing breed trees in Dragon Quest Monsters Joker 3 Professional.
+A breed tree of monsters whose leaves can be combined in synthesis to produce the monster at the root.

 # Requirements